Self-Worth (Discovering How To Love Yourself)

 A story from Greek mythology goes like this: Narcissus beheld a face in a shining pool of water and fell in love with what he thought was another person.
 He was, in fact, seeing his own face in the lake.
 The legend says that he became so infatuated with himself that he remained there, gazing fixated, until he died.

 This story has always fascinated me because in our society, it is considered "healthy" for individuals to increase the love of self which has come to the point of self-deification in a great share of the population.
 People are told by those with whom they seek counsel that problems in their lives are derived from "not loving themselves enough."
 I believe the Bible has a very different view on this matter: According to Scripture, the problem is never that one doesn't love himself or herself enough, but they in fact, love themselves too much!

 "So husbands ought to love their wives as they love their own bodies [context shows an assumption given as fact, that all men will naturally love themselves].
 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church."
 (Ephesians 5:28-29)

 I hear so many people say that in order to love, a person has to learn to love themselves first, then they will be able to love someone else.
 These people then go about pampering themselves and telling themselves that it is important to be even more self-centered and selfish then they were before.
 I have actually read where a psychologist encouraged his patients to say to their families, "It's MY turn to be selfish."
-The saying I have heard all my life is, "I need ME time."
+The saying I have heard all my life is, "I need MORE ME time."